 Wednesday 25 November 2015 - Sunday 19 June 2016.
 Marking the 300th anniversary of the city’s Old Dock - the world’s first commercial wet dock– this exhibition covers the period from the 18th century up to the present day.

 21 October 2015 - Sunday 25 September 2016.
 This display of rarely seen images from the Museum of Liverpool's collections shows snapshots of Liverpool children's experiences of growing up over time.

 Until further notice.
 Two new items from the Museum of Liverpool’s collection are on public display in the Wondrous Place gallery from 5 April to mark the anniversary of the 1989 Hillsborough tragedy, on 15 April.

 From 1 September 2015 Until further notice.
 In 2011 the Museum of Liverpool invited people to create an outfit, in miniature, that showcased a 'Liverpool look'.
 People from all over Merseyside took part.

-Friday 24 July 2015 – early 2016.
+Friday 24 July 2015 – Sunday 5 June 2016.
 This is an exhibition by Lee Karen Stow, remembering women in times of war from the First World War to the present day.